Why 6 INC 5000 Companies Went Remote

 Their team (now at almost 50 employees) has been entirely remote since the very beginning, allowing them to seek out the very best writers from across the world while minimizing their operating costs at the same time.
 The Cheat Sheet team uses tools such as Slack, Skype, and Google Hangouts to facilitate communication, in addition to email and phone calls.
 Productivity is measured through common online media metrics including articles published, page views, and the amount of time spent on the site.

-The Cheat Sheet leaders cite the benefits of choosing a remote office approach as being …
+The Cheat Sheet leaders cite the benefits of choosing a virtual office approach as being …

 - Very low operating costs